 When it comes to shoes, these can make or break the overall look of an image.
 Character shoes or shoes with lots of graphics will date the look of a portrait if you want something timeless.
 Things like boots, even cute gumboots, sandals, plain skate shoes, ballet flats or even bare feet are recommended.

-If you are going for a modern, urban look then funky converse shoes have always looked cute on boys and girls too!
+If you are going for a modern, urban look then funky converse shoes have always looked cute on boys and girls!

-Sometimes simple 1 colour pieces can make a big statement and look devine e.g a plain white dress or shirt & vintage heirloom items.
+Sometimes simple 1 colour pieces can make a big statement and give you timeless images e.g a plain white/cream & vintage heirloom items.

 In saying this if your children have favourite pieces of clothing, shoes or accessories then bring them along, if your child is happy and relaxed then that will show through and if they have special things that they love like soft toys or blankies then its it lovely to capture these things when they are little.